Five Star Bancorp (FSBC)

 Michael Lee, Senior Vice President and Chief Regulatory Officer

-Mr. Lee has served as Senior Vice President and Chief Regulatory Officer since 2010.
-He joined Five Star Bank in 2005 as Chief Financial Officer, and later transitioned to Chief Credit Officer in 2007 before assuming his current role.
-Prior to joining Five Star Bank, Mr. Lee spent over 14 years with the FDIC as a Supervisory Examiner.
-He earned a Bachelor's degree in Business Administration with a concentration in Economics from Midwestern State University and is a graduate of Pacific Coast Banking School.
+Mr. Lee has served as Senior Vice President and Chief Regulatory Officer of Five Star Bancorp since 2010.
+He joined the Company in 2005 as Chief Financial Officer, and then transitioned to Chief Credit Officer in 2007, serving in that role until 2010.
+Before joining Five Star Bancorp, Mr. Lee served over 14 years with the FDIC (Federal Deposit Insurance Corporation) as a Supervisory Examiner.
+He holds a Bachelor's degree in Business Administration with a concentration in Economics from Midwestern State University in Texas and is a graduate with honors from the Pacific Coast Banking School at the University of Washington.

-Ms. Ramirez has served as Senior Vice President and Chief Operations Officer and Chief DE&I Officer since February 2021.
-Her previous roles at Five Star Bank include Senior Vice President and Director of Operations from 2018 to 2021, and Senior Vice President and Director of Branch Administration from 2017 to 2018.
-Ms. Ramirez has over 16 years of senior-level banking experience, with expertise in strategic operational processes and sales management.
+Ms. Ramirez has served as Executive Vice President and Chief Operating Officer since January 2025.
+Prior to this role, she served as Senior Vice President and Chief Operations Officer and Chief DE&I Officer from 2021 to 2025, Senior Vice President and Director of Operations from 2018 to 2021, and Senior Vice President and Director of Branch Administration from 2017 to 2018.
+Ms. Ramirez has over 16 years of experience in senior level banking.

 AI Analysis | Feedback